Should You Fix Your Home Loan Rate in Today's Economy?

 Fixed vs variable rate: what is the real choice?

-A variable home loan rate will usually move when the lender changes its pricing in line with the interest-rate environment.
+A variable home loan rate will usually move when the lender adjusts its pricing in line with the interest-rate environment.
 A fixed home loan rate stays the same for a defined period, which means your interest-linked repayment should not change because of rate movements during that period alone.

 How fixed-rate periods usually work